alisawuffles/olmo-core-doc/README.md

     on the same dataset."""
 ```

-To override any fields in the config at runtime, we can simply add them as command-line options.
-For instance, adding `--data_loader.prefetch_factor=4` will update the `prefetch_factor` field within the `data_loader` part of the config.
-The script also specifies a subset of config options that we expect to be modified especially often as command-line arguments, namely the `--save-folder`, `work-dir`, and `--sequence-length`.
+To override any fields in the config at runtime, we can simply pass them in as command-line options.
+For instance, `--data_loader.prefetch_factor=4` will update the `prefetch_factor` field within the `data_loader` part of the config.
+The script also takes a subset of config options directly as command-line arguments that we expect to be modified especially, namely `--save-folder`, `work-dir`, and `--sequence-length`.

-To validate that our overrides are applied correctly, we can print the experimental config using the `--dry-run` flag.
+To print the config without actually launching training, we can use the `--dry-run` flag.
 Note that the single positional argument expected by the script is the name of the run.

 ```bash
 python src/examples/llm/train.py tutorial-run-01 --dry-run